expend20/expend20.github.io/_posts/june2018/2018-06-17-matesctf-numbers.md

 ---
 layout: default
-title:  "[MatesCTF:numers] Using Z3 to solve math equations. "
+title:  "[MatesCTF:The Numbers] Using Z3 to solve math equations. "
 ---

-# [MatesCTF:numers] Using Z3 to solve math equations.
+# [MatesCTF:The Numbers] Using Z3 to solve math equations.

 ## Intro.